abelpenton/GOD-backend/README.md

 ```

 ### Bussines Layer:
-This layer have the responsability of make all bussiness logic and then use the repositories to access of data, here is where `Unit of Work` was used, the idea was shared the `Context` for every service and make the database transaction after each CRUD operation was done by the repositories in the service.
-As well as the other layer a `Core` entities was implemented for generic services.
+This layer has the responsibility of making all the business logic and then using the repositories to access the data, this is where the `Unit of Work` is used, the idea of the `Context` is to be shared to each service and to make a transaction to the database after a CRUD operation is performed by the repositories in the service.
+In addition to the other layer, central entities for generic services are implemented.

 ```
 |_____GOD.BussineServices